nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_referrer_details.md

 {% include custom/section.warnbanner.html %}

 ## Referrer Details Section Content##
 The Referrer details section carries a narrative summary of the episode.
 Where possible, very brief.
-Elements should be formatted as sub headings in any html sent.
+Elements should be formatted as sub headings in any HTML sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>